 Unity in Christ

 Outrage.
 Disgust.
 Terror.
 Desperation for the return of Christ.
-These are just a few reactions I’ve heard, and had, in response to recent reports of violence in our nation.
-A far cry from the mercy described in the book of James.
+These are just a few reactions I’ve heard, and had, in response to reports of violence in our nation, a far cry from the mercy described in the book of James.

 I am a white woman and a granddaughter to two military colonels.
-To say my family has a sincere regard to those who serve our country in uniform would be an understatement.
+To say my family has a sincere regard towards those who serve our country in uniform would be an understatement.
 I am also an adoptive mother of an African-American son.
-I will admit that fear floods my heart when it seems on the news that our culture is drawing a line in the sand and picking sides that leave no option for a blended race family.
+I will admit that fear floods my heart when I see on the news that our culture seems to be drawing a line in the sand and picking sides that leave no option for a blended-race family.

-But I am his mom and by God’s grace, I have to face my own blind spots.
+But I am his mom, and with God’s grace, I have to face my own blind spots.

-At church, a few Sundays ago something clicked in my heart.
+At church a few Sundays ago, something clicked in my heart.
 The pastor asked us to turn to our neighbor and pray for our nation.
 I joined hands with the woman next to me and began to pray.
 She started praying for her son whom she mentioned serves as a police officer.
 The fear she was feeling for his life was apparent in her voice and tone.
-I took a deep breath and began to pray for my son, and the fear I feel for him growing up in a white family who has never experienced racial prejudice or oppression.
-This woman and I looked up at each other, and there was this realization that we’re both just scared moms, but we’re on the same team.
+I took a deep breath and began to pray for my son and the fear I feel for him growing up in a white family that has never experienced racial prejudice or oppression.
+This woman and I looked up at each other, and there was this realization that we’re both just scared moms, but that we’re on the same team.
 We squeezed hands and sat back in our seats.

-Fear can be an effective tactic of the enemy if we allow it to operate.
+Fear can be an effective tactic of the enemy if we allow it to be.
 If we stay afraid, we remain divided.
-So the enemy is on a mission to keep us scared.
-Our natural reaction to feeling threatened is called “fight or flight” in which we pursue our justice in anger, or we hide and isolate.
-(Been there!)
-But God’s ways are higher than our ways, and there is so much freedom in choosing forgiveness, peace, and mercy just as Christ did while being crucified.
+So, the enemy is on a mission to keep us scared.
+Our natural reaction to feeling threatened is called “fight or flight” by which we either pursue our justice in anger, or we hide and isolate ourselves (Been there!).
+But God’s ways are higher than our ways, and there is so much freedom in choosing forgiveness, peace, and mercy, just as Christ did while being crucified.

 The paradoxical nature of Scripture leaves no room for rigid legalism.
 God is not asking us to sit on our hands.
 On the contrary, He calls us to do something!
-The apostle Paul reminds us we are no longer circumcised and uncircumcised, but that Jesus died for us to experience radical unity.
+The apostle Paul reminds us that we are no longer circumcised and uncircumcised, but that we can experience radical unity because Jesus died for us.
 Peace requires us to surrender our right to be justified and own what we can in repentance.

 Seek to understand.
 Love and listen to someone different.
 We all have a unique story.
-We must not assume we know where other people are coming from on hard issues.
-Sisters let’s not let fear keep us silent.
+We must not assume we know where other people are coming from when they speak up about hard issues.
+Sisters, let’s not let fear keep us silent.
 Let’s be brave.
 Let’s ask more questions and offer fewer opinions.
 Let’s be known for our love and amazing testimonies of reconciliation.